-- (a) Adequate Liquidity: A bank must keep sufficient cash in hand to meet the claim of depositors, otherwise they would be insolvent.
+- 1. Specialization (or) Division of labour - 2.
+Indivisible factors. - 3.
+Dimensional economics - 4.
+Volume discounts etc., - (3) Essentials of a sound Banking System: A sound banking system promotes all round economic development of an economy.
+A good bank must have the following features:- - (a) Adequate Liquidity: A bank must keep sufficient cash in hand to meet the claim of depositors, otherwise they would be insolvent.
 A bank failure not only affects depositors but banks also.
 People would not more keep funds with banker.
 It ensures safety of a bank.
 Unless a bank is safe it cannot render its social services. - (b) Expansion of banking: Banking facilities should spread throughout the economy.
 It must also cover all sections of people in need of funds and all productive activities.
 The less-developed regions should get more banking facilities than others.
 Thus, diffusion of banking offices is essential. - (c) Investment and loan policies: A sound banking system must have a sound investment policy whereby it can optimize the twin goals of liquidity and profitability.
 If loan and investments are wrong, a bank suffers loss or face liquidity shortage.
 A prudent banker should carefully determine the composition and character of its loans and advances so as to optimize earning without endangering safety and solvency. - (d) Human factor: The soundness of a bank depends much on the quality of banker.
 Banking being a practical affair, rigid application of bank laws are not always fruitful.
 Much depends on the discretion of men piloting the ship.
-Sound banking thus, depends more on banking personnel than on banking laws.

-4(a).
-Relatively Elastic Demand (example Luxury goods)

-If the proportionate change in demand is more than proportionate change in the price.
+Sound banking thus, depends more on banking personnel than on banking laws. - (4) (a) Relatively Elastic Demand (example Luxury goods) If the proportionate change in demand is more than proportionate change in the price.
 It is said to be relatively elastic demand.
 It means a little change in the price leads to more change in demand.
-Here the value of $E_P$ is greater than one the demand curve in the case slopes downward from left to right.

-4(b).
-Relatively Inelastic Demand (example Necessary goods)
+Here the value of EP is greater than one the demand curve in the case slopes downward from left to right. - (b) Relatively Inelastic Demand (example Necessary goods)

 If the proportionate change in demand is less than proportionate change in the price.
 It is said to be relatively inelastic demand.
 It means a more change in the price leads to less change in demand.
-Here the value of $E_P$ is less than one.
+Here the value of EP is less than one.
 The demand curve in this case slopes down wards from left to right.
 But is steeper than relatively elastic demand.

-5. Features of Monopolistic Competitive Market:
+(5) Features of Monopoly: